 The Learning Disability England board is made up of trustees/directors.
-The Board makes sure LDE does a good job.
-It is appointed by the Representative Body.
+The Board makes sure Learning Disability England does a good job.
+It is chosen by the Representative Body.

 |Our Board Members are:|

 |Debbie Neill||Debbie Neill is Director of Support for Advance UK.
 Debbie has over 20 years experience working in health and social care, firstly in commissioning roles with Huntingdonshire PCT and Cambridgeshire County Council before moving into the private sector in 2003.
 Debbie’s area of interest and experience was the commissioning and delivery of community based services for adults and children with disabilities.
 She has been a trustee of Crossroads and a voluntary non-executive director for a not for profit organisation which provides social care support for adults with learning difficulties.
 Debbie has always held a strong interest in ensuring people are able to access community services regardless of their ability.